vercel/next-plugins/packages/next-css/readme.md

 ### Without CSS modules

-Create a `next.config.js` in your project
+Create a `next.config.js` in the root of your project (next to pages/ and package.json)

 ```js
 // next.config.js